Richard Johnson (entrepreneur): WildAid

-In 2005, Johnson joined the board and became a Trustee and chairman in the wildlife conservation group WildAid.
-He recruited Emily Hickey, a former Hotjobs employee, to become the global NGO, Chief Operating Officer (COO).
-Initially WildAid had 4 founders.
-Emily effectively divided the NPO, delegating 2 founders to focus on using marketing campaigns to effect change.
+In 2005, Johnson joined the board of WildAid, a wildlife conservation group, eventually assuming the roles of Trustee and chairman.
+He enlisted Emily Hickey, a former employee of Hotjobs, to serve as the Chief Operating Officer (COO) of the global NGO.
+Initially founded by four individuals, Emily strategically restructured WildAid, assigning two founders to concentrate on utilizing marketing campaigns to drive change.
 One of their most impactful taglines reads: “ When the buying stops, the killing will too.”
 This tagline was used in an effort to stop the illegal trade of killing endangered species.

 Masonboro.org

 In 2005, Johnson became a member of the Bucknell Alumni Board and after moving he and his family to Wilmington, North Carolina, became a member of UNCW’s Cameron School of Business Executive Advisory Board.
 In 2009, Johnson co-founded Masonboro.org to preserve and protect Masonboro Island, the largest barrier island in North Carolina.

 With Masonboro.org, Johnson developed the Island Explorers Program (ILX), an educational component through partnerships with the NC Coastal Reserve, Carolina Ocean Studies and New Hanover County Schools.
 ILX created a science-based field trip that would pair with the curriculum of 5th grade science objectives.
 The first of the ILX trips launched in Fall of 2013 with 50 students from Wrightsville Beach Elementary.
 Since then, the program has grown to bring in over 2000 students from every eligible school in New Hanover County.

+By 2023, the program reached a significant milestone of 10,000 students completing the ILX trip.